v-kyrychenko/xm-developer-guide/README.md

 # Introduction
-This guide helps to setup minimal required environment for development
+This guide helps to setup minimal required environment for XM developers

 # Table of contents